matthoffner/async-server-component/README.md

 });
 ```

-## Server Side Treeshaking
+## Server side treeshaking

 If its possible to create a server and client version of a component, then `<AsyncServerComponent />` can prevent a component from being loaded on the client, potentially reducing bundle size.

-The example below conditionally renders the more expensive logged in version, but can it can be safely excluded logged out for reduced bundle size:
+The example below conditionally renders the more expensive logged in version, but can it can be safely excluded for logged out users, reducing the bundle size:

 ```js
 const ServerComponent = ({ loggedIn }) => {